Crystalline Weyl semimetal phase in Quantum Spin Hall systems under magnetic fields: Introduction

 The structure of the paper is as follows: In Sec.~\ref{models}, we introduce the KM and BHZ models.
 Then, in Sec.~\ref{classification} we classify and calculate the topological invariants of the aforementioned Hamiltonians, only considering the particle-hole symmetric terms together with spatial symmetries.
-In Sec.~\ref{breaking}, we study the gap opened by the in-plane magnetic field when the terms that break PHS are present.
+In Sec.~\ref{breaking}, we study the gap opened by the in-plane magnetic field when terms that break PHS are present.
+Additionally, in Sec.~\ref{conduc} we study the effect of disorder on the two terminal conductance in the unconventional topological phase transition.
+Finally in Sec.~\ref{topoelec}, we explain a potential realization on topoelectrical circuits.